-First, I must say that the readily available gluten-free foods in stores has grown to easily accommodate GF diets.
-Even in two years of eating GF, I have seen the market swell with an abundance of GF products.
-Folks are not forced to make as many baked goods and pasta from scratch.
+First, I must say that the readily available gluten-free foods in stores has grown to easily accommodate a gluten free (or GF) diets.
+In the past 5 years of eating GF, I have seen the market swell with an abundance of GF products.
+Thankfully, I am not forced to make as many baked goods and pasta from scratch.
 The key is knowing where to look, and then simply replacing what you usually buy with GF versions.

 Even low-priced supermarkets, such as Aldi’s, carry many GF foods.
 Thanks to new laws recently passed, manufacturers have new gluten-free labeling guidelines that will help.
 Another tip is that you don’t need to be confined to shopping in the specialty foods aisle.
 For example, rice pasta and rice crackers can be found in the Asian foods section of the store.
 Likewise, corn tortillas and taco shells from the Mexican section can be used.